 Ingredients

-3 pounds of Corn masa
+3 pounds of Corn dough

 1 ½ pound of Lard or oil